davneet721/Classifier_predict_population_from_genotype/README.md

 Principal component analysis (PCA) with samples colored by superpopulation.
 The European, East Asian and African samples form unique clusters.
 The American samples are more spread across the PC1-PC2 spaceclose to the European Cluster, but perhaps better distinguished than PCA on only chromosome 22 -- need to quantify.
 Will see how a classification model performs.

 ![PCA clusters samples by Superpopulation](https://github.com/davneet721/Classifier_predict_population_from_genotype/blob/main/Figures/Superpopulation_2chr_PCA.png)
-*Fig.5: PCA clusters samples by Superpopulation.*
+*Fig.5: PCA clusters samples, colored by Superpopulation.*

 - ### Population
 PCA results with samples colored by population.
 The different populations within a superpopulation form overlapping clusters and are not clearly distinguishable by the first two principal components.

 ![PCA clusters samples by Population](https://github.com/davneet721/Classifier_predict_population_from_genotype/blob/main/Figures/Population_2chr_PCA.png)
-*Fig.6: PCA clusters samples by Population.*
+*Fig.6: PCA clusters samples, colored by Population.*

 ## Population Classifier Trained on Chromosome 22 snps